gvwilson/thirdbit/src/fiction/cloudherd/index.md

 that had nothing to do with the temperature.
-She let her feet take her to her father's tree and stopped in front of it with her hands in her pockets so that she wouldn't rub the marks on her forearms.
+She let her feet take her to her father's tree and stopped in front of it with her hands in her pockets so that she wouldn't rub the marks on her forearm.
 The branches had the bright green tips of new growth.
 She never knew how to start…